 Your goal should be to incorporate all of these into your daily life.
 Maybe you are wondering where and how to begin.
 Start with small lifestyle changes.
 Try 10-minute bouts of physical activity.
 Park your car further from the mall entrance.
 Replace one sugar beverage with water.
 You will find that one small change leads to other positive life changes.
 Take control of your body and brain.
-Future issues of “Say No To Stroke!” will examine these ten steps in greater detail.
-Look for the next issue in your inbox soon.
+My email newsletter, “Say No To Stroke!” examines these ten steps in greater detail.
+Subscribe and look for the next issue in your inbox.

 Do you know someone else who might benefit from this information?
 Refer them to saynotostroke.com where they can subscribe.